American Indian Artists and Indigenous Market Vendors

 Confirming your Reservation

-Your booth will be confirmed when we receive the following information and review your booth reservation as an American Indian Artist or Indigenous Market Place Vendor for 2025.
+Your booth will be confirmed when we receive the following information and review your booth reservation as an American Indian Artist or Indigenous Market Place Vendor for 2026.

 1. Completed Application.
 Payment is due no later than March 25th.
 We will roll over your reservation fee to our next annual event if you must cancel.
 We cannot prorate your payment if you must leave the event early.
 Your vendor fees are critical to the organization’s ability to provide a quality event.

-2. For American Indian Artists, provide a copy of your official enrollment documentation in a Federal or State recognized Tribe or Certification as an Indian artisan.
+2. For American Indian Artists, provide a copy of your official enrollment documentation in a Federal or State-recognized Tribe or Certification as an Indian artisan.
 American Indian artists are welcome to bring contemporary and Traditional arts and crafts that reflect our culture.
 In addition, we want your booth to reflect your unique craftsmanship and/or a family member you represent.

 3. For Indigenous Market Vendors, provide information about your family’s Tribal affiliations and include helpful information for our committee about your tribe’s traditional homelands and unique culture.
 Our event and organization focus on education; we hope the market can provide that opportunity.